zowe/docs-site/docs/user-guide/cli-installplugins.md

     specifies the prefix that is stored in npm save-prefix.
 For more information, see [npm save prefix](https://docs.npmjs.com/misc/config#save-prefix).
 For more information about npm semantic versioning, see [npm semver](https://docs.npmjs.com/misc/semver).
 Optionally, you can specify a specific version of a plug-in to install.
-For example, `bright plugin install pluginName@^1.0.0`.
+For example, `zowe plugin install pluginName@^1.0.0`.

     **Tip:** You can install multiple plug-ins with one command.
-For example, issue `bright plugin install plugin1 plugin2 plugin3`
+For example, issue `zowe plugin install plugin1 plugin2 plugin3`

   - **`[--registry <registry>]`**
     (Optional) Specifies a registry URL from which to install a plug-in